bird-house/birdhouse-deploy/birdhouse/components/README.rst

   * component location: ``optional-components/scheduler-job-deploy_raven_testdata``

+* Automatically remove old files

+  * Removes THREDDS log files and WPS output files older than a specific number of days

+  * In order to remove THREDDS log files the ``thredds`` component needs to be enabled.

+    * Set the ``THREDDS_DELETE_FILES_OLDER_THAN_DAYS`` variable in the local environment file to an integer specifying how old a THREDDS log file needs to be before it is deleted.

+  * In order to remove WPS output files, at least one of the WPS components needs to be enabled.

+    * Set the ``WPS_OUTPUTS_DELETE_FILES_OLDER_THAN_DAYS`` variable in the local environment file to an integer specifying how old a WPS output file needs to be before it is deleted.

 For additional configuration options for all these jobs see the ``env.local.example`` file as well as the individual ``default.env`` files in each of the component directories.